-Complete the Enrollment Form for International Student Health Insurance, and submit it along with payment to UB's Student Medical Insurance Office, 223 Student Union, North Campus.
+Complete the Enrollment Form for International Student Health Insurance, and submit it along with payment to UB's Student Medical Insurance Office, Student Union 315, North Campus.

 Where will I be able to see doctors?

-You may choose your own doctors, but we recommend that you sign up to use the services of UB’s Student Health Center.
-UB’s Student Health Center has special arrangements allowing visiting scholars and interns to utilize their services for a fee.
-We recommend this because UB’s Student Health Center is conveniently located (Michael Hall, South Campus) and use of the Student Health Center enables you to waive the $50 health insurance deductible, which you will be responsible for if you choose to see other doctors.
-The fee to enroll is $144.75 per semester (Spring: January 1 - May 31 and Fall: August 11 - December 31) and $57 for the summer (June 1 - August 10).
+You may choose your own doctors, but we recommend that you sign up with UB’s Student Health Services, which has special arrangements allowing visiting scholars and interns to utilize its services for a fee.
+We recommend this because UB’s Student Health Services is conveniently located (Michael Hall, South Campus) and using its services will enable you to waive the $50 health insurance deductible, which you will be responsible for if you choose to see other doctors.
+In addition, if you need to see a specialist, Student Health Services will refer you to a specialist in the SUNY health insurance network, which will enable you to avoid additonal out-of-pocket costs.
+The 2014-15 fee to enroll is $153 per semester (Spring: January 1 - May 31 and Fall: August 11 - December 31) and $61 for the summer.

-Please contact the Student Health Center for more information about these services.
+Please contact Student Health Services for more information about these services.
 Be sure to tell them that you are an “International Scholar".

-NOTE: Use of the services provided by the Student Health Center is optional and not required in order to use the SUNY health insurance plan for international students and scholars.
-The services available at the Student Health Center are not a substitute for the SUNY health insurance requirement and are not an insurance policy of any sort.
+NOTE: Use of the services provided by Student Health Services is not required in order to use the SUNY health insurance plan for international students and scholars.
+The services available at Student Health Services are not a substitute for the SUNY health insurance requirement and are not an insurance policy of any sort.

 What about my dependents?

 You must purchase health insurance for your dependents.
 If your family does not accompany you, but plans to join you in the U.S. at a later date, health insurance must be purchased for them upon their arrival.
-The Dependent Medical Insurance Enrollment Form may be downloaded or picked up in UB's Student Medical Insurance Office, Student Union 223, North Campus.
+The Dependent Medical Insurance Enrollment Form may be downloaded or picked up in UB's Student Medical Insurance Office, Student Union 315, North Campus.
 You will then need to complete and mail it to the health insurance company.
-The premium for a spouse is $204.60 per month and the premium for children is $110.20 per month.
 For further information about coverage for dependents, please read SUNY Dependent Medical Coverage.